nbeaver/why-linux-is-better/README.rst

 ----------------------------

-Linux uses case-sensitive filenames because Unix used case-sensitive filename.
+Linux uses case-sensitive filenames because Unix used case-sensitive filenames.
 Unix was case-sensitive because Multics was case-sensitive.
 Multics was case-sensitive because of ASCII.